Search this site

 The first game was played by players who were married to each other.
-Therefore, the first game could have been between Mr Das and Mrs Das or Mr Nair and Mrs Nair.
+Therefore, the first game could have been between Mr Das and Mrs Das, or Mr Nair and Mrs Nair.

 Let's consider the first case: The game is played between Mr and Mrs Das.
 Either Mr Das wins or Mrs Das wins.
 If Mrs Das wins, the second game will have to be played either between Mrs Das and Mr Nair or Mrs Das and Mrs Nair.
 Now we have the condition that women have won only one game.
-Therefore, as per this condition Mrs Das cannot have won the second game.
-The second game could have been won either by Mr Nair or Mrs Nair.
+This condition implies that Mrs Das couldn't have played the second game against Mrs Nair because the winner of this game would, anyway, have to be a woman (Mrs Das has already won the first game; if the winner of the second game is also a woman then the women would win two games.
+This violates the condition.
+Therefore, as per this condition, the second game would have been between Mrs Das and Mr Nair, and Mr nair should have won according to the condition.
 The third game, then, would have to be played between Mr and Mrs Nair.
 This defies the condition that players married to each other do not play the second and third games.
 Therefore, Mrs Das could not have won the first game.

 Now suppose the first game was played between Mr Nair and Mrs Nair, then a similar situation will arise.
 Mrs Nair would not have won the first game.
 Mr Nair would have won against Mrs Nair, he would have won against Mr Das and lost to Mrs Das.
 Thus, Mrs Das would have emerged the winner.
 In this case the Nairs would have won more games than the Das'.

 But the third condition states that the Das' won more games than the Nairs.
-Therefore, the first game must have been played between Mr Das and Mrs Das and the latter must have lost; the second game was played between Mr Das and Mr Nair and the latter lost; and the third game was played between Mr Das and Mrs Nair, and the latter won.
+Therefore, the first game must have been played between Mr Das and Mrs Das and the latter lost; the second game was played between Mr Das and Mr Nair and the latter lost; and the third game was played between Mr Das and Mrs Nair, and the latter won.
 Therefore, Mrs Nair emerged as the winner.